Berkeley-gov/body-mass-index-Client/README.md

 ## Introduction

-This project is meant to demonstrate my ability to build a full-stack web application using the modern MERN technology stack.
+This project demonstrates my ability to build a full-stack web application using the modern MERN technology stack.

 The application uses client-server RESTful architecture principles.
 The Backend was written in NodeJS and it's referenced as the BMI API.
 The BMI API allows for CRUD operations on user accounts and their BMIs.